 Apple iCloud gives you the same mobility as Yahoo and you no longer have to lug around a large bag of files just to start filing using this online tool.

 Even job and career hunting has made its way on the Internet.
 If before, finding jobs meant browsing through newspapers or on Craigslist, today a career management application such as LinkedIn has changed the game.
 Eight on the list, LinkedIn allows you to post your profile with your competencies and career history and wait until a potential job hunter finds your profile.
 Job opportunities are also on site.
 What makes LinkedIn special is the attractive and professional interface of the application that makes online job hunting even more exciting.
+See this LinkedIn profile example here for some inspiration on setting up your own profile.

 If you are into writing or blogging, WordPress is more than worthy for your use.
 The easy interface and its popularity has made WordPress one of the most used blogging platforms online, and so it deserves its 9th place on the list.